Owl-Domain/Testing/readme.md

 // Marks the test as inconclusive if the value is not true.
 Assert.IsConclusiveIf.IsTrue(value);
 ```
-(this will depend on the adapter that you choose, but all of the supported adapters will be similar)
+(this will depend on the adapter that you chose, but all of the supported adapters are/will be similar)

 The assertion methods in the `OwlDomain.Testing.Assertions` library also makes use of the
 [CallerArgumentExpressionAttribute](https://learn.microsoft.com/en-gb/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute)